Niclasapdk/algorithms/lecture1/exercises.md

 ii. **Scheduling of online food delivery orders**: Schedule all received orders in a way that minimizes the total delivery time.

+Precondition:

+- The system has received a set of online food delivery orders, each with specific delivery locations and time windows.

+- There is a fleet of delivery vehicles available.

+- Each delivery vehicle has a known start location.

+- The system has access to real-time traffic information or estimates for delivery times between locations.

+- The orders have valid delivery time windows within which they must be delivered.

+- Delivery vehicles have a maximum capacity for orders.

+- Orders cannot be split once they are assigned to a vehicle.

+Postcondition:

+- All received orders have been scheduled for delivery.
+- The total delivery time is minimized, which means that all orders are delivered within their respective time windows as early as possible.
+- The assigned orders for each vehicle do not exceed its maximum capacity.
+- The routes for each vehicle have been determined, specifying the order in which the orders are to be delivered.
+- The start and end times for each delivery route are computed.

+Constraints:
+- The total number of orders and the capacity of delivery vehicles should not violate the maximum capacity of the vehicles.
+- Orders must be delivered within their specified time windows.
+- Each order can only be assigned to one delivery vehicle.
+- Vehicles cannot simultaneously serve multiple orders that conflict in time windows.
+- The scheduling algorithm should consider real-time traffic conditions and dynamically adjust routes if necessary.
+- The objective is to minimize the total delivery time.

+Solution:
+Combination of searching and sorting algorithms.

 iii. **E-commerce recommendations**: Analyze user preferences and behaviors to suggest relevant products.